elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`Add a monikette to the routine reference given "_put".`
+`Add a monikette to the routine reference given "put".`

 `Move the rider (compiler rules).`